JAMES RENWICK ALLIANCE FOR CRAFT

 Kristine is a Palestinian-American glass artist who creates sculpture, performance, and installations that act as temporary fugitives in search of home.
 Captivated by compositions of architecture, her work maneuvers mirror and reflection to track, surveil, guide, and comply with its viewers.

-holds an MFA in Sculpture from the Tyler School of Art and Architecture in Philadelphia, PA, as well as a BFA from Bowling Green State University in Ohio.
+Born and raised in Toledo, Ohio, the birthplace of the Studio Glass Movement, she is currently based in Brooklyn, NY and holds an MFA in Sculpture from the Tyler School of Art and Architecture in Philadelphia, PA, as well as a BFA from Bowling Green State University in Ohio.
 Kris has shown at many venues including Urban Glass and Art Week Miami.
 She was the recipient of the Saxe Emerging Artist Award from the Glass Arts Society in 2019, and was most recently awarded a residency at Sculpture space, where she plans to create an immersive public art installation.

 LEARN MORE